meslater1030/basic-ember-app/README.md

 ## Update and Delete your users

-Go to `basic-ember-app/app/controllers/users.js` and update the actions hook with a new method for updating an user.
+Go to `basic-ember-app/app/controllers/users.js` and update the actions hook with a new method for updating a user.

 ```
-updateuser(user) {
+updateUser(user) {
   return user.save();
 }
 ```